 - With Type 2, RRC defines the periodicity of the configured uplink grant while PDCCH addressed to CS-RNTI can either signal and activate the configured uplink grant, or deactivate it; i.e. a PDCCH addressed to CS-RNTI indicates that the uplink grant can be implicitly reused according to the periodicity defined by RRC, until deactivated.

-The dynamically allocated uplink transmission overrides the configured uplink grant in the same serving cell, if they overlap in time.
-Otherwise an uplink transmission according to the configured uplink grant is assumed, if activated.
+In case configured uplink transmission overlaps in time with dynamically allocated uplink transmission or with another configured uplink transmission in the same serving cell, the UE prioritizes the transmission with higher priority.
+In case the MAC PDU associated with a deprioritized transmission has already been generated, the UE shall store it to allow the gNB to schedule a retransmission.

+Editor’s note: FFS how transmission with higher priority is determined exactly.

+Editor’s note: FFS other ways of treating de-prioritized data.

 Retransmissions other than repetitions are explicitly allocated via PDCCH(s).

-When CA is configured, at most one configured uplink grant can be signalled per serving cell.
-When BA is configured, at most one configured uplink grant can be signalled per BWP.
-On each serving cell, there can be only one configured uplink grant active at a time.
-A configured uplink grant for one serving cell can either be of Type 1 or Type 2.
+The UE may be configured with up to 12 active configured uplink grants for a given BWP of a serving cell.
+Each configured uplink grant can either be of Type 1 or Type 2.

+Editor’s note: FFS (in RAN1) feasibility of joint release for 2 or more Type-2 configured grants based on DCI.

+Editor’s note: FFS feasibility of simultaneous Type 1 & 2 configurations in a BWP from L2 perspectives.

+Editor’s note: FFS whether there are other restrictions of how many CG configurations are supported, e.g. per cell / per UE.